Webinar | The Value of Patient Safety Organization (PSO) Participation

 The Patient Safety and Quality Improvement Act of 2005 (Patient Safety Act) authorized the creation of Patient Safety Organizations (PSOs) to improve healthcare quality and safety by working directly with providers to support their efforts aimed at reducing patient safety events.
 Under the federal confidentiality protections of the Patient Safety Act, ECRI and the ISMP PSO uses a learning system approach to provide members a wide range of benefits to drive continuous improvement through data-driven resources, safe tables, causal analysis review, and more.
 This webinar outlines how PSOs provide members with a distinctive continuous learning environment that supports the advancement of patient safety and quality of care for healthcare providers.

-Register to view
+Register to view the recording

 Agenda & Speakers